Walz activates MN National Guard as George Floyd protests escalate in Minneapolis

-MINNEAPOLIS — In the wake of mounting tension after the death of George Floyd, Governor Tim Walz announced Thursday he had signed an executive order to activate the Minnesota National Guard at the request of local leadership.
+In the wake of mounting tension, Governor Tim Walz announced Thursday he had signed an executive order to activate the Minnesota National Guard at the request of local leadership.

 Executive Order 20-65 authorizes the guard to work with local government agencies to provide "personnel, equipment and facilities" to help respond to the present emergency, according to a news release put out by the governor's office.